EPK

 SHORT BIO

 Kārlis Auziņš is one of the brightest saxophonists and composers of contemporary, jazz and improvised music in the Baltics.
-In 2023 nominated for Latvian Grand Music Award for outstanding performance throughout the year.
-Graduated from Amsterdam Conservatory (Bachelor's degree) and Copenhagen Rhythmic Music Conservatory (Master's degree).
+In year 2025 he has received the highest Latvian state award in music "Latvian Grand Music Award" for outstanding performance in Jazz, in 2023 he was nominated for the same award for outstanding performance through the year.

 In 2017, Kārlis released his debut album "Images in Regard of The Central Reference System", which was nominated both as the best jazz album of the year and as the best debut in the Latvian Grammy Award "Zelta Mikrofons".
 In 2019, his solo album "Oneness And the Transcendent Truth" was also nominated as the best jazz music album, while Auziņš⋅Čudars⋅Arutyunyan's album "Baltic" (2018) won the main prize in the same nomination.